 - Hitch Hiking – this is straightforward, but it is probably easier to ask for a ride since, as mentioned, there are often trail angels willing to assist.
 Either reference the AZTtrail.org site (link in the item below), or ask on the Group Page on Facebook.
 Some of the trail angels are also part of this group.

-- Trail Angels – The AZT has a very active group of trail angels along the trail, so hikers may be able to reach out for a ride or other assistance if needed.
-A Trail Angel List can be found over at the Arizona Trail website.
+- Trail Angels – The AZT has a very active group of trail angels along the trail, so hikers can reach out for a ride or other assistance if needed.
+A Trail Angel List can be found on the Arizona Trail website.